EHMC 2026 Conference Programme

 Speakers

-- Dr Mieke Rijken, Senior Researcher, Nivel, The Netherlands; Professor, University of Eastern Finland, Finland
+- Prof Dr Mieke Rijken, Senior Researcher, Nivel, The Netherlands; Professor, University of Eastern Finland, Finland

 - Dr Iris van der Heide, Senior Researcher, Nivel, The Netherlands